Miniature apsidal shrine; same as panjara.

 sacrifice, devotion, worship, offering; a Hindu ritual performed in front of a sacred fire and often accompanied by mantras

-nature spirit, could be benevolent or malefic, in Hindu and Bhuddist mythology (female: yakshi)
+A class of demigods or minor deities; nature spirit, could be benevolent or malefic, in Hindu and Buddhist mythology (female: yakshi)

 (yalam, Tamil: யாளம்) architectural part of the prastaram and is decorated with the yali (cf. yahzi)